-Dr Veena Rawat is President of the Communications Research Centre, Canada's largest public sector ICT research and commercialization institution (400 staff and an annual budget of 50 million Canadian dollars).
-She oversees Canada's participation in numerous bilateral and multilateral ICT research partnerships.
+the Communications Research Centre, Canada's largest public sector ICT research and commercialization institution (400 staff and an annual budget of 50 million Canadian dollars).
+She oversees Canada's participation in numerous bilateral and multilateral ICT research partnershins

 Dr Rawat immigrated to Canada from India.
-She was the first woman to graduate with a PhD in electrical engineering from Queen's University, Canada.
+She was the a PhD in electrical engineering from Queen's University, Canada.
 During her 35 years of work experience, she managed major programmes in spectrum/ telecommunication planning, engineering and regulations development for terrestrial and space services.
-She has been at the centre of major policy and regulatory decisions to bring new communication services to domestic and international levels, and in strengthening linkages with national and international organizations.
+She has been at the centre of major policy and regulatory decisions to bring new communication services to domestic and international evels, and in strengthening nkages with national and nternational organizations.

 She has led many delegations and negotiations at ITU-R and other international forums.
 She currently chairs the ITU study group for satellite services.
 In 2003, she chaired the World Radiocommunication Conference (WRC-03) for which she was awarded an ITU Gold medal.
 An internationally recognized expert in spectrum management and ICT technologies, Dr Rawat has been a keynote and invited speaker at over 100 domestic and international events since 1995.
-She has received many honours, including the Canadian Woman of the Year in Communications in 2004.

-ITU's "federal" structure - made up of the General Secretariat, the Radiocommunication Sector, the Telecommunication Standardization Sector and the Telecommunication Development Sector - requires collaboration and team spirit.
+She has received many honours, including the Canadian Woman of the Year in Communications in 2004 ITU's "federal" structure - made up of the General Secretariat, the Radiocommunication Sector, the Telecommunication Standardization Sector and the Telecommunication Development Sector - requires collaboration and team spirit.
 What do you view as the fundamental components of successful teamwork?